JoshOrndorff/recipes/text/off-chain-workers/http-json.md

 ## Conclusion

 In this chapter, we go over how to construct an HTTP request and send it out to the GitHub API remote endpoint.
-We then demonstrate how to use `serde` library to parse the JSON string we retrieved in the HTTP response into a data structure that we can further manipulated in our runtime.
+We then demonstrate how to use `serde` library to parse the JSON string we retrieved in the HTTP response into a data structure that we can further manipulate in our runtime.